F-I-D-O/Manuals/manuals/Windows/Windows Manual.md

 - `/xo`: Excludes older files.
 - `/r:<n>`: Specifies the number of retries on failed copies.
 The default value of _n_ is 1,000,000 (one million retries).
 - `/w:<n>`: Specifies the wait time between retries, in seconds.
 The default value of _n_ is 30 (wait time 30 seconds).

+## User info
+Information about users can be obtained with the [`Get-LocalUser`](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.localaccounts/get-localuser?view=powershell-7.1) command.
+By default, the command lists all users.
+Some useful params:
+- `-Name`: Specifies the user account names of the users to get.
+- `-SID`: Specifies the security identifier (SID) of the users to get.

 # Installation